 **I do not recommend running any part of the greenway in the dark morning hours or evening.
 Otherwise, it’s a safe place to exercise, but always bring your phone and try to run with friends just in case!**

 If you’re looking for a shorter loop through a shady neighborhood with plenty of sidewalks, look no further than the Booty Loop.
 This loop is exactly 3 miles and takes you through the gorgeous Myers Park neighborhood.
-There are a couple of water fountains along the way, but some have been turned off due to COVID.
+There are a couple of water fountains along the way.

 My newest favorite route is on the Little Sugar Creek Greenway: Tyvola Road to I-485.
 This part of the greenway starts at the edge of the South Park neighborhood and takes you almost 5 miles south.
 I love the wide path, shady trees, and zero traffic.
 It’s like candyland for runners.